Paths of Glory: Plot

-The film begins with a voiceover describing the trench warfare situation of World War I up to 1916.
-In a château, General Georges Broulard, a member of the French General Staff, asks his subordinate, the ambitious General Paul Mireau, to take a well-defended German position called the Anthill.
-Mireau initially refuses, citing the impossibility of success, but when Broulard mentions a potential promotion, Mireau quickly convinces himself the attack will succeed.

-Mireau proceeds to walk through the trenches, asking several soldiers, "Ready to kill more Germans?"
-He throws a private out of the regiment for showing signs of shell shock.
-Mireau leaves the detailed planning of the attack to Colonel Dax of the 701st regiment, despite Dax's protests that the only result of the attack will be to weaken the French Army with heavy losses for no benefit.
+In 1916, during World War I in Northern France, French Major General Georges Broulard orders his subordinate, Brigadier General Paul Mireau, to take "the Anthill", a well-defended German position.
+Mireau refuses, citing the impossibility of success.
+When Broulard mentions a potential promotion, Mireau convinces himself the attack will succeed.
+In the trenches, Mireau throws a private out of the regiment for showing signs of shell shock.
+Mireau leaves the planning of the attack to Colonel Dax, despite Dax's protests.

-Prior to the attack, a drunken lieutenant named Roget, leading a night-time scouting mission, sends one of his two men ahead.
-Overcome by fear while waiting for the man's return, Roget lobs a grenade and retreats.
-Corporal Paris, the other soldier on the mission, finds the body of the scout, who has been killed by the grenade, and confronts Roget.
-Roget denies any wrongdoing and falsifies his report to Colonel Dax.
+Before the attack, drunken Lieutenant Roget leads a night-time scouting mission, sending one of his two men ahead.
+Overcome by fear while waiting for the man's return, Roget lobs a grenade, accidentally killing the scout.
+Corporal Paris, the surviving scout, confronts Roget, who denies wrongdoing and falsifies his report to Colonel Dax.

-The next morning, the attack on the Anthill is a failure.
-Dax leads the first wave of soldiers over the top into no man's land under heavy fire.
-None of the men reach the German trenches, and B Company refuses to leave their own trench after seeing the first wave sustain heavy casualties.
-Mireau, enraged, orders his artillery to open fire on them to force them onto the battlefield.
-The artillery commander refuses to fire without written confirmation of the order.
-Meanwhile, Dax returns to the trenches and tries to rally B Company to join the battle, but as he climbs out of the trench, the body of a dead French soldier knocks him down.
+The daylight attack on the Anthill is a failure.
+Dax leads the first wave of soldiers into no man's land under heavy rifle and machine gun fire but none of them reach the German trenches and the follow up waves refuse to attack.
+Mireau orders his artillery to fire on them to force them onto the battlefield.
+The artillery commander refuses without written confirmation of the order.

-At a meeting with Broulard and Dax, to deflect blame for the attack's failure, Mireau decides to court-martial 100 of the soldiers for cowardice.
-Broulard wants Mireau to reduce the number and counters with a dozen soldiers; Mireau scoffs at the low number and Broulard angrily tells him to make a decision and be done with it, so Mireau arrives at three, one from each company.
-Corporal Paris is chosen because his commanding officer Roget wishes to keep him from testifying about Roget's actions in the scouting mission.
-Private Ferol is picked by his commanding officer because he is a "social undesirable".
-The last man, Private Arnaud, is chosen randomly by lot, despite having been cited for bravery twice previously.
+To deflect blame for the attack's failure, Mireau decides to court-martial a hundred soldiers for cowardice.
+Broulard orders Mireau to reduce the number and Mireau asks each company in the attacking wave to select one man.
+Roget picks Corporal Paris to keep him from testifying about the scouting mission.
+Private Ferol is deemed a "social undesirable" by his commander.
+Private Arnaud is chosen at random by lots, despite being decorated twice for heroism.